rdashcraft91/matplotlib-challenge/README.md

-# matplotlib-challenge
+# Matplotlib Challenge

-This data analysis displays the effectiveness of various drugs tested on mice to reduce tumor size.
+This data analysis displays the effectiveness of various drugs tested on mice to reduce tumor size using python, pandas, and matplotlib.